nainisha-b/slash/README.md

 1. Filtering products- Users can filter the products based on their ratings.
 2. Currency Conversion- Users have an option to view the price of the product in their desired currency.
 We have used an online API for the currency conversion.
 3. Add to wishlist- Users can add their products to the wishlist.
-Here, we used two API's getItems, postItems.
+Here, we used two API's getAllItems, saveCart.
 In wishlist, users can also refresh the wishlist to see the updated prices of the products.
 4. Logout feature
-5. Enchancement of the UI
+5. Enchancement of the UI design
 6. Test cases for Front-end and improved the test cases of the back-end.

 Features to slash in Phase-II: